How Your Baby Bump Grows Week by Week

 Weeks 9 to 12: Your Changing Shape

-Once you enter 9 weeks of pregnancy, you officially have a little fetus growing inside you!
-At this point, you may be wondering when your baby bump will start to show.
-Keep an eye out on your profile and see if you notice any slight weight gain or growth above your pelvis.
-By the time week 11 or 12 arrives, you may have gained around 1.5 to 4.5 pounds.
-But no need to worry if you’ve gained more or even lost weight.
+Keep an eye on your profile for any slight weight gain or growth above your pelvis.
+By weeks 11 or 12, you might have gained about 1.
+Don't stress if you've gained more or even lost weight.
+Everyone's different, and morning sickness and food aversions can affect early weight changes.
+5 pounds.
 Everyone is different, and morning sickness and food aversions can impact early weight gains and losses.
+Here are some things you might notice during this period:

 Weeks 13 to 16: A Little Baby Bump

-At this time during your pregnancy, you've reached the second trimester.
-It's often considered the “honeymoon period” of pregnancy as many women feel their best during this trimester.
-You might notice that your baby bump is starting to show, as your baby is growing quickly.
 You may feel less worried and more confident now, given that the risk of pregnancy loss drops after the first three months.
 You might even be ready to start sharing the news!
 There are many creative ways to announce your pregnancy if and when you’re ready.

 At about 14 weeks, your baby's reproductive system is shaping up.
 But when it comes to a baby boy vs baby girl belly bump, there’s not much difference in terms of belly shape or growth.
 What can impact the shape or size of your baby bump is the weight and positioning of the fetus, not the gender.
 For example, if the fetal position is slightly sideways, your pregnancy belly may appear wider rather than longer.